gasolin/foxbox/README.md

 Basically the above instruction can build all FirefoxOS for you including gecko and gaia.
 But you could build gaia or gecko independently to debug specific part of FirefoxOS.

+All B2G related helper scripts are prefixed by `B2G_`.

 #### Build Gaia only

 Connect to VM via command